Han So-hee: 2017–2019: Career beginnings

 Han appeared in SHINee's "Tell Me What To Do" music video in 2016.
 She made her acting debut in a minor role in Reunited Worlds (2017).
 She got her first main roles in MBC TV's Money Flower in 2017 and tvN's 100 Days My Prince in 2018.
 Later in 2018, she starred in KBS2's After The Rain and made an appearance in Roy Kim's "The Hardest Part".
 In 2019, Han played a supporting role in the tvN series Abyss, alongside lead actors Ahn Hyo-seop and Park Bo-young.

-2020: Wide recognition through The World of the Married
+2020: Breakthrough

-In 2020, Han starred in JTBC's smash-hit The World of the Married alongside Kim Hee-ae and Park Hae-joon in which she played a main role as a young mistress.
-The drama ended its run as the highest-rated drama in Korean cable television history.
-Han received widespread recognition thanks to the drama's huge success.
+In 2020, Han starred in JTBC's The World of the Married alongside Kim Hee-ae and Park Hae-joon in which she played a main role as Yeo Da-kyung, a young mistress.
+The television series ended its run as the highest-rated television series in Korean cable television history.
+Han received widespread recognition thanks to the success of the television series.
+For her performance she was nominated for Best New Actress – Television at the 56th Baeksang Arts Awards.

-2021–present: Lead roles
+2021–present: Leading roles

 In 2021, Han starred in JTBC romance drama Nevertheless alongside Song Kang.
 Later the same year, she starred in the Netflix original crime-action drama My Name as a woman seeking revenge for her father's murder.

-In 2022, Han appeared in the four-episode Disney+ mini-series Soundtrack #1 alongside Park Hyung-sik.
+For her performance in My Name, she was nominated for Best Actress – Television at the 58th Baeksang Arts Awards.

+In March 2022, Han appeared in the four-episode Disney+ mini-series Soundtrack#1 alongside Park Hyung-sik.
+In September, she appeared as Princess Kayena in a live-action teaser for the Kakao Webtoon series The Villainess is a Marionette.
+The following year, she featured in BTS' Jungkook music video for his single "Seven", which was released on July 14, 2023.
+In 2023, Han co-starred in the 1945 historical drama Gyeongseong Creature, which aired on Netflix.

+Endorsements

+Han has been active as a model since 2016.
+Her advertisements include brands such as CJ Group, J.Estina, Banila Co., Eider, Charlotte Tilbury Beauty, L'Oréal, and Giordano International.

+In 2022, Han became a global brand ambassador for luxury fashion house brand Balenciaga and Swiss luxury watch brand Omega SA.
+She modeled for Balenciaga's 2023 Spring/Summer collaborational campaign with Adidas.

+In 2023, she was announced as the global brand ambassador for Singaporean fashion house label Charles & Keith, French luxury jewelry house Boucheron, and Korean-owned sportswear brand Fila.
+Also in 2023, Lotte Chilsung selected Han as the new face of Chum Churum soju.

+In 2024, Han became a global brand ambassador for home appliance brand Shark.